Using your phone's Bluetooth settings, connect to ELM327-A0.

 Go to Connection->Open Connection Window to begin adding a new device.

-At this point, from the machine running SavvyCAN, power on A0 and connect to its Wi-Fi network.
+At this point, plug A0 into the car.
+Then, from the computer running SavvyCAN, connect to its Wi-Fi network.
 The defaults are: